Bicycling for Transportation at UofL

 5. Those at HSC have an option for super-secure indoor bike storage at the parking garage for the J.D.
 Nichols Campus for Innovation and Entrepreneurship, at Jefferson and Preston streets.
 Anyone may rent access to the secure bike cage for $10/month or get your own bike locker for $15/month.
 For leasing information, contact: email@example.com or call 502-569-1581.

-Keep it Rolling!
-Six Bike Fix-It Stations with basic tools and a pump have been installed on campus (at Humanities, SAC/Red Barn Plaza, SRC, University Tower Apartments, downtown at HSC Kornhauser plaza, and inside the parking garage at the J.D.
+• Six Bike Fix-It Stations with basic tools and a pump have been installed on campus (at Humanities, SAC/Red Barn Plaza, SRC, University Tower Apartments, downtown at HSC Kornhauser plaza, and inside the parking garage at the J.D.
 Nichols Campus (Jefferson & Preston street).
 For help with repairs, scan the QR code on the Fixit to view detailed instructions, or download the Bike Repair App for iPhone.
-If you notice a damaged or malfunctioning UofL bike fix-it station, please contact our Bike Mechanic Intern, Jonah Hermes (859-496-9815), and indicate the station location and issue.
+If you notice a damaged or malfunctioning UofL bike fix-it station, please contact our Bike Mechanic Interns, and indicate the station location and issue.

 • is located roughly mid-way between UofL's Belknap campus and Health Science Center.
-The not-for-profit community bike shop is at 1217 Logan Street (just south of Oak) and provides the space, tools and expertise to any community member who wishes to learn and practice bicycle maintenance.
+The not-for-profit community bike shop is at 1217 Logan Street (just south of Oak) and provides free access to the space, tools and expertise needed to learn and practice bicycle maintenance in a non-discriminatory environment open to all.
 This is also the best place in town for used bikes and parts.
-The shop offers refurbished bicycles, equipment, and skills to people who cannot afford to purchase roadworthy bicycles.
+The shop offers refurbished bicycles, used parts, and low-cost supplies not available at most for-profit bike shops.

-Increase your skills and confidence!
-Whether you're a new or experienced rider, Louisville offers many opportunities for free classes to give cyclists the skills, knowledge, and confidence to ride safely on our roadways:
+Ride with others!
+Whether you're a new or experienced rider, Louisville offers many opportunities for group rides and workshops to give cyclists the skills, knowledge, and confidence to ride safely on our roadways:

-- A limited number of restored bicycles are also available to students, faculty, and staff who wish to borrow a bike and lock for the semester (or longer, if your are an employee that would like to use a bicycle instead of a motorized vehicle to do your job done on campus).
+- A limited number of restored bicycles are also available to students, faculty, and staff who wish to borrow a bike and lock for the semester or longer, including employees that would like to use a bicycle instead of a motorized vehicle to do your job done on campus.
 Apply below.

-- If you notice maintenance needs on a UofL bikeshare bike or fixit station, or if you'd like to donate a bike to the program, please contact our Bike Mechanic Intern, Jonah Hermes (859-496-9815).
+- If you notice maintenance needs on a UofL bikeshare bike or fixit station, or if you'd like to donate a bike to the program, please contact our Bike Mechanic Interns.